olefredrik/FoundationPress/README.md

 [![license](https://img.shields.io/npm/l/color-name-list.svg?colorB=ff77b4)](https://github.com/olefredrik/FoundationPress/blob/master/MIT-LICENSE.txt)
 [![Buy Me a Coffee at ko-fi.com](https://img.shields.io/badge/-Buy%20me%20a%20Coffee-orange.svg?colorB=593C1F&colorA=4e798d&logo=data%3Aimage%2Fpng%3Bbase64%2CiVBORw0KGgoAAAANSUhEUgAAAA4AAAAOCAYAAAAfSC3RAAAAVUlEQVR4AWNQtnJTQcZ%2Blb2fsWF0dQzYNRHWzIBdE2EDGGCaSNYI47x69fY%2FMRimnmiNyGqwavyflo6MaawRTTP1%2FIiM4dFBQBPl8UggyRHWSHYiBwCwA90T1NTlAQAAAABJRU5ErkJggg%3D%3D%0D%0A&logoWidth=14)](https://ko-fi.com/olefredrik)

-This is a starter-theme for WordPress based on Foundation 6, the most advanced responsive (mobile-first) framework in the world.
+This is a starter-theme for WordPress based on Zurb's [Foundation for Sites 6](https://foundation.zurb.com/sites.html), the most advanced responsive (mobile-first) framework in the world.
 The purpose of FoundationPress, is to act as a small and handy toolbox that contains the essentials needed to build any design.
 FoundationPress is meant to be a starting point, not the final product.

 Please fork, copy, modify, delete, share or do whatever you like with this.